Quality and Accreditations

 - Commitment, innovation, and impact as key strategic principles by which the university is measured.

 - Continuous improvement within the entire organization.

-The SML reports various key figures to AACSB on an annual basis, and a continuous improvement review is carried out every five years.
-These processes ensure that the SML continues to meet high standards and is continually striving for improvement.
+The SML reports various key figures to AACSB on an annual basis, and a continuous improvement review is carried out every five years, which the SML passed successfully in 2020.

 AACSB accreditation enables the very best students at the SML to become members of the Honor Society Beta Gamma Sigma.
 Further informations can be found here: SML Collegiate Chapter

 The European Foundation for Management Development (EFMD) awarded the ZHAW School of Management and Law the EQUIS label in 2023.
 EQUIS stands for European Quality Improvement System and is one of the leading systems for the international assessment, improvement, and accreditation of business schools.
 Only around 200 business schools worldwide are EQUIS accredited.